Last updated: September 21, 2022

 For each new dimension requiring mapping, the following information is displayed:

 Budget dimension — The budget dimension in SIP

 Maps to — The dimension appearing in Intacct

 You will be prompted to map new dimension values only if:

-The dimension value belongs to a dimension which was selected for mapping actuals purposes.
+The dimension value belongs to a dimension that was selected for mapping actuals purposes.